goutamthakur/gitlearning/README.md

 # randomStuff
-### This repository contain some random stuff like c programs which I learned on online, git commands and linux commmands
+### This repository contain some random stuff like c programs, git commands and linux commmands  which I learned on online.